Floorp-Projects/Floorp/dom/webgpu/tests/cts/checkout/docs/adding_timing_metadata.md

 ```
 tools/merge_listing_times webgpu -- tools/websocket-logger/wslog-2023-09-12T18-57-34.txt
+tools/merge_listing_times webgpu -- tools/websocket-logger/wslog-*.txt
 ```

-where the text file is the result file from websocket-logger.
+Or, you can point it to one of the log files from a specific invocation of websocket-logger.

 Now you just need to commit the pending diff in your repo.